-6. Subsection (b)(2) exempts those persons, e.g., social workers, who may provide debtmanagement services at no cost as part of their overall services to clients.
-It also exempts individuals who assist family members or friends if they do not receive compensation for helping their relatives or friends to manage their money.
-It does not, however, exempt a provider that recovers its operating expenses from creditors, even if the provider does not impose any cost on the individuals it serves.
-7. The definition of "bank" in section 2(4) incorporates a requirement that the entity be "regulated by a federal or state banking regulatory authority."
+- 7. The definition of "bank" in section 2(4) incorporates a requirement that the entity be "regulated by a federal or state banking regulatory authority."
 This section exempts not only banks, but also subsidiaries of banks.
 As with banks, a subsidiary of a bank is exempt only if it is subject to regulation by a federal or state banking regulatory authority.
-The exemption exists if the subsidiary is subject to regulation, even if the banking authority has not exercised its power with respect to debt-management services.

-8. Subsection (c)(4) exempts entities that provide bill-paying services if negotiation of the terms of payment is incidental to the services generally provided by the entity.
+The exemption exists if the subsidiary is subject to regulation, even if the banking authority has not exercised its power with respect to debt-management services. - 8.
+Subsection (c)(4) exempts entities that provide bill-paying services if negotiation of the terms of payment is incidental to the services generally provided by the entity.
 Examples of entities that may be exempt under this paragraph include mortgage loan servicers, athletes' agents, artists' agents, financial planners, executors of estates, and personal representatives of decedents.

 The exemption for bill-paying services applies only if debt-management services are "incidental to" the regular course of the person's business of providing bill-paying services.
 If the person holds itself out as providing debt-management services, then debt-management services are not incidental.
-Beyond that, the test is flexible, looking to such matters as the amount and percentage of time devoted to providing debt-management services.
+Beyond that, the test is flexible, looking to such matters as the amount and percentage of time devoted to providing debt-management services and the amount and percentage of revenues derived from debt-management services.
 The more isolated the provision of those services, the more likely it is that they are incidental.
 The more frequent the provision of those services, the more likely it is that they are not incidental and the person is not exempt.

 SECTION 4.
-REGISTRATION [AND NOT-FOR-PROFIT STATUS] REQUIRED.
+REGISTRATION REQUIRED.

-(a) Except as otherwise provided in subsection (b), a provider may not provide debt-management services to an individual who it reasonably should know resides in this state at the time it agrees to provide the services, unless the provider is registered under this [act].

-(b) If a provider is registered under this [act], subsection (a) does not apply to an employee or agent of the provider.

-(c) The administrator shall maintain and publicize a list of the names of all registered providers.
+- (a) Except as otherwise provided in subsection (b), a provider may not provide debtmanagement services to an individual who it reasonably should know resides in this state at the time it agrees to provide the services, unless the provider is registered under this [act]. - (b) If a provider is registered under this [act], subsection (a) does not apply to an employee or agent of the provider. - (c) The administrator shall maintain and publicize a list of the names of all registered providers.